Faraphel/Survey-Engine/README.md

 You can run the projet simply by using the command `python3 main.py`.
 A window will then open containing the survey.
-Once the survey finished, a file containing all the data will be created in the `./result/` directory.
+Once the survey finished, a file containing all the data will be created in the `./results/` directory.
+If configured properly, the result can also be automatically sent to a discord webhooks.